InsomniacScribbler/InsomniacScribbler/README.md

 # 👨‍💻 InsomniacScribbler

 Java Backend Developer & Cybersecurity Enthusiast
-🎓 B.E. in Computer Engineering | 🚀 Open to Collaborations
+🎓 B.E. in Computer Engineering | 🚀 Always Building | 🧠 Always Learning

+---

+## 🙋‍♂️ About Me

+💻 I'm a code-after-dark kinda developer who's passionate about backend development and making the digital world a safer place.
+🎮 I live for Esports, and sometimes I drop a Shayari or two if the vibe feels right.
+🧩 I love solving problems, building secure systems, and exploring the depths of Java and Cybersecurity.

 ---